buyayub/monalect/README.md

 I'm quite a ways into programming it without a to-do list.
 I'm content this way.
 Not knowing how much left I have to do immensely helps with motivation productivity, because I just focus on the next immediate thing.

-When the first version comes out, I'll
+When the first version comes out, I'll start taking the features more seriously.

 ### Clean-Up